-Large language models (LLM), such as GPT-3 or Dall-E, have shown a remarkable ability to generate human-like text, summarize long documents, answer questions, and even perform simple programming tasks, promising to have a profound impact on several industries and disciplines.
-However, these models remain largely ignorant of the world outside of language, lacking context and knowledge of physical things and our environments.
-In Project 2, we will design physical interfaces for large language models, extending their capabilities and augmenting the human experience.
+Large Language Models (LLM), such as GPT-4, have shown an unprecedented ability to generate text, images, and code, surpassing in many ways our own human capabilities and promising to have a profound impact on design and creativity.
+However, while powerful, these new forms of intelligence still remain largely ignorant of the world outside of natural language, lacking knowledge of our objects, bodies and physical environments.
+In Project 2, we will design physical interfaces for large language models, extending their capabilities and augmenting human experience.
 By exploring how these models work, we will also examine their shortcomings, such as bias, lack of interpretability, computational cost, privacy, and inability to generalize.